Skip to main content

 1 - Creating a Project

-First, create a new class library and select .NET 8.0 as the framework.
+Firstly, create a new class library and select .NET 8.0 as the framework.
 If you do not see .NET 8.0, you need to update Visual Studio.
-For reference, I'll name the project MyTestModules
+For reference, I'll name the project MyTestModules.

 Next, right click on your project's csproj file and click edit.
 Replace the contents with: